INL/chaining-search/README.md

  run.bat
  ```
  * A browser window will open.
 Now, click `Sandbox.ipynb`.
 The first time you use it, pick the kernel `env` from menu `Kernel > Change kernel > env`.

+# Trouble?
+If you encounter any bugs or errors, please let us know via our [GitHub issue tracker](https://github.com/INL/chaining-search/issues) or send an e-mail to servicedesk@ivdnt.org.